 Information about disabilities and additional needs of parents/carers is sought at initial registration and on induction and is recorded on the School Admission forms.
-The 'Starting School' pack will contain a copy of the Equalities questionnaire to be completed by the parent/carer and returned.
-In addition, a repeat questionnaire will be sent out to all parents/carers annually, at Parents' Evening each Spring, to identify any barriers and their views of how we can improve the way we meet their needs.
+The 'Starting School' pack contains a copy of the Equalities questionnaire to be completed by the parent/carer and returned.

+In addition, a repeat questionnaire will be sent out to all parents/carers annually, in the spring term, to identify any barriers and their views of how we can improve the way we meet their needs.

 Key issues identified by parents/carers will be used to inform the Equalities Action Plan and Accessibility Planning for the following financial year.

 We provide extra or additional support for disabled parents/carers and staff to help them play a full part in the school.